basp-group/AIRI/README.md

 If you'd like to use our trained AIRI denoisers, you can find the ONNX files on [Heriot-Watt Research Portal](https://doi.org/10.17861/aa1f43ee-2950-4fce-9140-5ace995893b0).
 You should download `v1_airi_astro-based_oaid_shelf.zip` and `v1_airi_astro-based_oaid_shelf.zip`, then copy the unzipped folders to ``$AIRI/airi_denoisers/`` folder of this repository.
 Alternatively, make sure to update the full paths to the DNNs in the `.csv` file of the denoiser shelf.

 ### MATLAB
-MATLAB can be donloaded from the official website of [MathWorks](https://www.mathworks.com/products/matlab.html).
+MATLAB can be downloaded from the official website of [MathWorks](https://www.mathworks.com/products/matlab.html).
 To run this repository, your MATLAB version should be higher than R2019b.
-The toolboxes needed to be installed are shown below.
+Specifically, if you'd like to use the facet parallisation mode, then the version should be higher than R2022b.
+The below toolboxes are required:
 ```
 Deep Learning Toolbox
 Deep Learning Toolbox Converter for ONNX Model Format
 Parallel Computing Toolbox
 ```

-You may need a proper licence to use MATLAB and required toolboxs.

 ## Input Files
 ### Measurement file
 The current code takes as input data a measurement file in ``.mat`` format containing the following fields: